Verdant Law

 EPA Proposes SNURs for Flame Retardants

-/in EPA, SNUR, TSCAEPA has proposed significant new use rules (SNURs) for three flame retardants under the Toxic Substances Control Act (TSCA).
+/in EPA, New Chemicals, SNUR, TSCAEPA has proposed significant new use rules (SNURs) for three flame retardants under the Toxic Substances Control Act (TSCA).
 The three flame retardants are tris(2-chloroethyl) phosphate (TCEP), tetrabromobisphenol A (TBBPA), and triphenyl phosphate (TPP).
 All three substances are currently undergoing TSCA risk evaluations.
 The proposed significant new uses are manufacture (including import) or processing for any use, except for those uses being considered in the risk evaluations.
 In the Federal Register notice, EPA explained that significant new uses would encompass the following categories:

 The Agency sought public comment on its description of the significant new uses for the chemicals identified, including specific documentation of ongoing uses not identified by the Agency in the risk evaluation scope documents.